guitarforlife/LMstudio-Ollama-VSCode-Shim/README.md

 running LM Studio instance, such that the Ollama Language Model extension can be used in Visual Studio Code and Co-Pilot, with LM Studio (server) hosted models.

+More details on the implementation can be seen at [DETAIL.md](DETAIL.md).

 ## Why?

 I was working on my Mac over the holidays, testing out local LLM execution and use.